-(1) Mix Documentation.
-Prepare mix designs for each grade of PCC required on the project.
-Submit JMF for each mix design, including all required documentation, to the Engineer for review at least 10 working days before fabrication of structural precast concrete elements.
-The Engineer will notify the Contractor of any objections within 5 working days of receipt of the mix documentation.
+(1) Submittal Requirements.
+Prepare separate JMFs for each concrete mixture.
+Submit JMFs, including all required supporting documentation, to the Engineer for approval at least 10 working days before fabrication of structural precast concrete elements.
+The Engineer will notify the Contractor of any objections within 5 working days of receipt of the mixture documentation.
 Identify each individual JMF and reference all accompanying documentation to this identification.
-Reference each JMF to the appropriate method of verification.
-Mix design and JMF submittals that do not include all required mix documentation will be considered incomplete and the Engineer will return them without review.
-Fabrication must not begin until the Engineer has received all required mix documentation.
+Reference each JMF to the appropriate method of qualification as described below.
+Furnish sufficient information on constituent materials, trial batch verified physical properties of the fresh PCC, mix proportions per cubic yard for all constituents and compressive strength test results necessary to allow the Engineer to fully evaluate the expected performance of the PCC mixture.
+Submittals that do not include all required mixture documentation will be considered incomplete, and the Engineer will return them without review.